judymand/ComicAI/README.md

 ```

 **Image Generation Fails**
-- Verify your API URL is correct
+- If using local generation, ensure you have enough disk space (4GB+) and patience for the first model download.
-- Check your API key is valid
+- If using an API, verify your API URL and key are correct and you have sufficient credits.
-- Ensure you have sufficient API credits
+- The app will use placeholders if no image generation is available.

 **Streamlit App Won't Start**
 ```bash